Development communication: Philippines

 Systematic study and practice began at the University of the Philippines Los Baños in the 1970s, through the establishment of the Department of Development Communication in the College of Agriculture, which offered undergraduate and master's degrees.

 Quebral coined the term "development communication" while at the university's Office of Extension and Publications, now the College of Development Communication (CDC).
 According to Felix Librero, the term was first used by Quebral in her 1971 paper, "Development Communication in the Agricultural Context," presented in at a symposium at the University of the Philippines Los Baños.
 In her paper, Quebral argued that development communication had become a science, requiring the tasks associated with communicating development-oriented issues be based on scientific inquiry.
 At the time the field was limited to agricultural and rural development.

 At the time the term 'development support communication' was used in UNDP programmes under Erskine Childers, with coauthor and wife, Malicca Vajrathron.
 This area of research focused on the functions of communication in promoting UN agricultural and development programmes.
 Development communication at Los Baños became an academic field rather than a techniques program.
 Quebral cited Seers's definition of development in arguing for the term, as opposed to Childer's 'development support communication', which was used in public and in the scientific literature for the first time.
 Librero recounted that colleagues in agricultural communications in Los Baños agreed with Quebral, but colleagues from the field of mass communication in the University of the Philippines Diliman, and from countries in North America, did not initially agree, although they ultimately relented.

 In 1993, in the Institute of Development Communication's faculty papers series, Alexander Flor proposed expanding the definition of development communication to include the perspective of cybernetics and general systems theory:

 If information counters entropy and societal breakdown is a type of entropy, then there must be a specific type of information that counters societal entropy.
 The exchange of such information – be it at the individual, group, or societal level – is called development communication.

-Thailand

-In Thailand, development communication is presently overseen by Kasetsart University through its International Center for Development Communication (ICDC).
-The center's vision is to be a leading centre of excellence in development training, communication and consultancy services.
-As an extension arm of Kasetsart University its international service mission includes building and maintaining quality services to support organizations in their efforts for sustainable development in social and economic sectors.